 The HCFCs like HCFC-141b, HCFC-142b and HCFC-22 are commonly used as interim substitutes to phase-out CFCs in foam manufacturing sector.
-The accelerated phase- out of HCFCs, as agreed at the 19th MOP held in September, 2007, would require conversion of foam manufacturing facilities from HCFCs to non-ODS technologies viz. hydrocarbons, HFOs, Methyl Formate, Methylal etc. Phase-out of HCFC-141 b as a foam blowing agent has been inter alia proposed to be taken up under the HCFC Phase out Management Plan (HPMP) Stage II.
+The accelerated phase- out of HCFCs, as agreed at the 19th Meeting of the Parties (MOP) held in September, 2007, would require conversion of foam manufacturing facilities from HCFCs to non-ODS technologies viz. hydrocarbons, Hydrofluoroolefin (HFO), Methyl Formate, Methylal etc. Phase-out of HCFC-141 b as a foam blowing agent has been inter alia proposed to be taken up under the HCFC Phase out Management Plan (HPMP) Stage-II.